alchemycodelab/module-one-curriculum-base/README.md

 # The core pattern

+Everything we do falls into one of these 4 activities:

 |  | Get | Set |
 |-----------|----|-------|
 | **State** | get State | set State |
 | **DOM**| get DOM  |  set DOM |

-Everything we do falls into one of these 4 activities
 ## 1) Jiggle:

 The main .js file for each of your pages should follow this basic format: